Mair-E/MilestoneProject3/README.md

     ### Goals
     The target audience for CookBook are:
-    - People interested in cooking from home and trying new recipes.
+    - People interested in cooking from home and trying new recipes which are regularly updated.
-    - People woth well loved recipes who want to share and recommend them to others.

     User goals are:
     - Easily work out the purpose of the website.
-    - Easily navigate the website.
+    - Easily navigate the website..
-    - Search for new recipes.
-    - Add their own recipe.
+    - Owner of the site to become an admin user.
+    - Admin user to add/edit and delete recipes..
-    - Contact the website owner.
+    - Contact the website admin.

     CookBook fills these needs by:
-    -
-    -
-    -
-    -
+    - Each page has a header with the title and cookbook image so it is asy to understand the focus of the website.
+    - There is a fixed navigation bar at the top of each page to direct the user as well as buttons in the body of the page to go back and forth.
+    - There is a hidden register page for the owner to register as an admin user and then they can navigate to the login page froom the nav bar.
+    - When admin is logged in they have access to the Add recipe page aswell as edit button which enables them to edit and delete a recipe.
-    - Providing a contact form as well as links to social media of the owner, myself.
+    - Providing a contact form as well as links to social media of the admin user, myself.

     ### User stories